tomwassenberg/itpol/linux-workstation-security.md

 responding to ping.
 This will help safeguard you against network-level 0-day exploits.

+#### Watching logs

+You should have a keen interest in what happens on your system.
+For this reason, you should install `logwatch` and configure it to send nightly activity reports of everything that happens on your system.
+This won't prevent a dedicated attacker, but is a good safety-net feature to have in place.

+Note, that many systemd distros will no longer automatically install a syslog server that `logwatch` needs (due to systemd relying on its own journal), so you will need to install and enable `rsyslog` to make sure your `/var/log` is not empty before logwatch will be of any use.

+#### Rkhunter and IDS

+Installing `rkhunter` and an intrusion detection system (IDS) like `aide` or `tripwire` will not be that useful unless you actually understand how they work and take the necessary steps to set them up properly (such as, keeping the databases on external media, running checks from a trusted environment, remembering to refresh the hash databases after performing system updates and configuration changes, etc).
+If you are not willing to take these steps and adjust how you do things on your own workstation, these tools will introduce hassle without any tangible security benefit.

+We do recommend that you install `rkhunter` and run it nightly.
+It's fairly easy to learn and use, and though it will not deter a sophisticated attacker, it may help you catch your own mistakes.

+## Personal workstation backups

+Workstation backups tend to be overlooked or done in a haphazard, often unsafe manner.

+### Checklist

+- [ ] Set up encrypted workstation backups to external storage _(ESSENTIAL)_

+### Considerations

+#### Full encrypted backups to external storage

+It is handy to have an external hard drive where one can dump full backups without having to worry about such things like bandwidth and upstream speeds (in this day and age most providers still offer dramatically asymmetric upload/download speeds).
+Needless to say, this hard drive needs to be in itself encrypted (again, via LUKS), or you should use a backup tool that creates encrypted backups, such as `duplicity` or its GUI companion, `deja-dup`.
+I recommend using the latter with a good randomly generated passphrase, stored in a safe offline place.
+If you travel with your laptop, leave this drive at home to have something to come back to in case your laptop is lost or stolen.

+In addition to your home directory, you should also back up `/etc` and `/var/log` for various forensic purposes.

+Above all, avoid copying your home directory onto any unencrypted storage, even as a quick way to move your files around between systems, as you will most certainly forget to erase it once you're done, exposing potentially private or otherwise security sensitive data to snooping hands -- especially if you keep that storage media in the same bag with your laptop.

 ## Best practices

 What follows is a curated list of best practices that we think you should